Use NBA Win Share Stats to Win Bet on the NBA

 Each win share a player earns suggests their overall efforts have contributed one win to the team’s total record for the season.

-The math used to calculate this statistic is complex, but using it to inform your basketball wagers is simple.
+The math used to calculate this statistic is complex, but using it to inform your basketball wagers is simple and easy to apply to NBA point spreads.
 This comprehensive guide covers everything you need to know about using NBA win share statistics to bet smarter and make more money.

 Why Use NBA Win Share Stats?